 What better way to start the New Year than enjoying Walt Disney World?
-There are various celebration dining packages and events throughout the parks and Magic Kingdom typically closes to capacity due to the influx of guests on one or both of these days.
+There are various celebration dining packages and events throughout the parks, and Magic Kingdom typically closes to capacity due to the influx of guests on one or both of these days.

 14 – Marathon Weekend: Typically the weekend after New Year’s

 The Marathon Weekend is a huge event that hosts various different races including kid races, 5K, 10K, half marathon and full marathon.
-This brings an influx of guest to the parks to enjoy the entire weekend and show off all of their medals.
+This brings an influx of guests to the parks to enjoy the entire weekend and show off all of their medals.

 13 – Valentine’s Day: February 14th